by Texas Homesteader ~

 Well don’t worry, living a more zero-waste lifestyle doesn’t have to be time consuming or difficult.

-The beautiful thing about edging toward zero waste?
-Most of the time it typically actually SAVES you money!
+And most of the time it actually SAVES you money!

 There’s an extensive list at the end of this post with LOTS of ideas.
 I encourage you to check them out.

-But here are some simple tips to effortlessly reduce your waste each & every day.
+But below are simple tips to begin effortlessly reducing your waste each & every day.

 Cities all over America are banning single-use plastics.
 And I for one say HUZZAH!